urbit/urbit.org-reloaded/content/docs/azimuth/hd-wallet.md

 computer, and the various proxies on a "hot" wallet that is permitted to connect to internet-connected devices.
-This could be accomplished with multiple hardware wallets, a combination of paper and hardware wallet, a hardware cold wallet and Metamask hot wallet, etc.
+This could be accomplished with multiple hardware wallets, a combination of paper and hardware wallet, a hardware cold wallet and Metamask hot wallet, etc. See the [User Manual](/using/id/hd-wallet) for concrete suggestions on security practices.

 One tool useful for this setup is `claz`, located at `app/claz.hoon`. `claz` is used for making and signing Bridge transactions from an offline computer.
-A guide to using `claz` is forthcoming.
+A guide to using `claz` is available [here](/docs/azimuth/advanced-azimuth-tools).